-A record number of wildfires are consuming the world’s largest tropical rainforest.
+A record number of wildfires in the Amazon are consuming the world’s largest tropical rainforest.

 Brazil’s National Institute for Space Research (INPE) reports that as many as 39,194 fires have been detected in the rainforest so far this year — a 77% increase from the same period in 2018.